-The financial statements are prepared in accordance with the historical cost convention as modified by the use of previous valuations as deemed cost at transition for certain non-current assets.
+The financial statements are prepared in accordance with the historical cost convention except for the revaluation of certain non-current assets.

-The financial statements have been prepared on a Going Concern basis with the balance sheet showing net current liabilities of £639,000.
+The financial statements have been prepared on a going concern basis with the balance sheet showing net current liabilities of £776,000.

-The activities of the College, together with the factors likely to affect its future development and performance are set out in the Report of the Board of Governors.
-The financial position of the College, its cash flow, liquidity and borrowings are described in the Financial Statements and accompanying Notes.
+The activities of the College, together with the factors likely to affect our future development and performance are set out in the Report of the Board of Governors.
+The financial position of the College, our cash flow, liquidity and borrowings are described in these financial statements and accompanying notes.

-The College currently has £4,158,000 of loans outstanding with bankers on terms negotiated in 2013.
-The terms of the existing agreement are for up to 31 July 2022.
-The College's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants for the foreseeable future.
+The College currently has £3,910,000 of loans outstanding with bankers on terms negotiated in 2013.
+The terms of the existing agreement run until 31 July 2021, at which point the loan will need to be renegotiated.
+The College's forecasts and financial projections indicate that we will be able to operate within this existing facility and meet the bank's loan covenants for the foreseeable future.

-Accordingly, the College has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its Financial Statements.
+Accordingly, the College has a reasonable expectation that we have adequate resources to continue in operational existence for the foreseeable future, and for this reason we will continue to adopt the going concern basis in the preparation of our financial statements.